HPCL/easy-parallel-graph/README.md

 This project is aimed at simplifying aspects of parallel graph processing starting with providing a framework for analyzing performance and energy usage for a given system.

 The general workflow could consist of the following steps.
-Each script is explained in further detail in the following sections.
+You can find an example workflow in `experiments/example-workflow.sh`.

-0. cd experiment
+0. `cd experiment`
 1. Download the systems and build them with `./get-libraries.sh`.
 You may also supply a location where the libraries should be installed but the default is `./lib`.
 2. Generate some synthetic datasets with `./gen-datasets.sh 20`.
 The 20 here will generate an RMAT matrix to the Graph500 specifications with 2^20 = 1,048,576 vertices with an average of 16 edges per vertex.
 	* Alternatively, you could run `./gen-datasets -f=<your_file>`.
 Currently, this only supports files of the `.el` and `.wel` forms.
 These are explained [here](https://gist.github.com/sampollard/f9169c4eb04669390a834884682c080d).
 It should accept any graph file you can find from [SNAP Dataset](https://snap.stanford.edu/data/index.html) too.
 3. Select a scale and number of threads and run the experiment with `run-experiment.sh`, e.g. `./run-experiment.sh 20 4`
 4. Parse the log files to get a .csv using `parse-output.sh`
 	* Note: `run-power.sh` also parses the log files.
 5. Analyze the data.
-Some examples can be found in `papers/publication/plot_data.R`
+Some examples can be found in `papers/publication/plot_data.R` and`experiment/experiment_analysis.R`.
-	* TODO: A sample workflow.
-The figures in the paper were generated using example-workflow.sh

 ### Graphalytics
 You can download and build the systems for Graphalytics, package them, and run them with `graphalytics/get-graphalytics.sh`.